hetfs/CProgrammingJourney/1 Basic Syntax and Structure of C/EP-0003-Operators-and-Expressions/0004 Relational Operators.md

 ## **Example Code**

-Here’s an example demonstrating the use of relational operators:
+Below is an example demonstrating the use of relational operators in C:

 ```c
 #include <stdio.h>